ess-dmsc/graylog-logger/README.md

 The code is currently not documented.
 Examples illustrating how the library can be used can be found on the ESS wiki.

 ## To do
+The items in the following list is in no particular order.
+Suggestions and/or patches are welcome.

 * Document the code
 * Add more advanced logging features
 * Clean up the graylog code
 * Fix IPv4/IPv6 support
 * Add UDP support
+* Determine process name
 * ...